vasinov/neural-lambda/README.md

 }
 ```

+Everything should be pretty self explanatory here.
+Two main functions are `train` and `isTriggered`.
+The former one trains the neural network with a training dataset by adjusting neuron weights.
+The latter checks if a temperature/pressure combination triggers an alarm.

 ## Putting It All Together

-Now it's time to put all pieces together and write the handler function that Amazon Lambda is going to process:
+Now it's time to put all pieces together and write a handler function that Amazon Lambda is going to process:

 ``` javascript
 exports.handler = function(event, context) {